 - English Language and Culture

 - Film- en literatuurwetenschap

 - Security Studies

-Matching is a compulsory part of the admission and application procedure for all students of these programmes.
+The application deadline for these programmes is May 1st.
 The matching module provides a realistic idea of what the programme is about and can help you make an informed decision.
 Provided you meet the standard admission requirements for the programme, once you have completed the matching module within the set period, you will be admitted to programme at Leiden University and you can finalise your enrolment.
 The results of the study matching activity will not affect your chances of admission.